 1. Build brand awareness

 Social media is a fantastic way to build brand awareness, especially if you are starting out.
-Making people aware of your brand is the first step in getting them to the top of your marketing funnel, so you definitely want to pip their interest!
+Making people aware of your brand is the first step in getting them to the top of your marketing funnel, so you want to pip their interest!

 Especially if you are still working on your website SEO, social media marketing is a great way to get noticed while you are working on building up a trusted following of customers.